 After drying, the ground is sanded, revealing its true character.
 Depending on the subsequent surface treatment and sealing by wax or oil, a lustrous or matt appearance is achieved as desired.
 Hardened and sealed, it is also waterproof.
 Terrazzo specialists produce custom flooring according to the client's taste and budget.

-Image source & copyright by Robin Grasby (production process Terrazzo for Milan Design Week)
+Image source & Copyright by Robin Grasby (Terrazzo manufacturing process for Milan Design Week)

 Terrazzo floor and sustainability